Open to the Public

 While the big rock has fallen, a smaller but similar formation – affectionately known as “Little Peachtree Rock” – still stands just off the trail near the back of the preserve.

 Location: 883 Peachtree Rock Road, Lexington, SC 29073

 Peachtree Rock is a Heritage Preserve co-managed by the Conservancy and SC-DNR.
 A shared goal for the preserve is to nurture its on-site native longleaf pine forests.
 Seventy-four acres of non-native slash pine were removed and replanted with longleaf in 2007.
 Those seedlings are being nurtured through controlled burning, which has taken place in 2008, 2014 and 2016 to remove dense underbrush and encourage longleaf germination and growth.

-For more information, please contact: The Nature Conservancy, (803) 254-9049.
+For more information, contact The Nature Conservancy at (803) 254-9049.

 How to Prepare for Your Visit

 Wear walking shoes or hiking boots.
 Animals permitted only if on a leash.
 Please do not touch or climb on Peachtree Rock.